jackyzha0/quartz/content/notes/movie-list.md

 - day for night
 - stolen kisses
 - the umbrellas of cherberg
-- the young girls of
+- the young girls of rochefort
+- donkey skin
+- my night at mauds
+- la collectionneuse
+- claire's knee
+- elevator to the gallows
+- cleo from 5 to 7
+- last year at marienbad

 anime
 - grave of the fireflies